Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * *Unused CSS*: As per web-dev Measure results I tested my CSS via Chrome dev tools' "Coverage" tool and found that there was a substantial amount of unused CSS.
 For this particular site, the load time is quite fast, so I don't think this is a massive issue, but there is definitely scope for reducing the size of the Bootstrap and Font Awesome libraries.

+* *Cache Policy*: As per Chrome Dev Tools: Lighthouse - I need to "serve my static assets with an efficient cache policy" but as this is beyond the scope of this project I will implement this at a later date, when I know more server-side programming.

 ## Tools & Other Resources Used & Perused
 Here are the additional tools and resources I used during all stages of this project: